andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 I'd like to take some time to describe how I deploy my personal website, `andrewwillette.com`.
 For a non-production application maintained solely by myself, I think it's a great solution.
 All the technologies I use are standard pieces of a modern cloud stack.
 I've found that maintaining my website is a nice exercise in keeping up-to-date with popular pieces of the cloud pipeline.

 ## Echo HTTPS Server
 I use the `go` [echo framework](https://github.com/labstack/echo) to run my server.
-I use go templating for frontend support, so the entire website is deployed as the single go binary.
+I use [go templating](https://pkg.go.dev/html/template) for frontend support so the entire website is deployed as the single go binary.
 The echo frameworkgives me an API for [management of TLS certifications](https://echo.labstack.com/docs/cookbook/auto-tls#server).
 This is one of the primary reasons I haven't switched to the stdlib server yet.

 ```go
 func startServer() {